On the left side of the campaign screen, you will see a list of previously created campaigns.

 The Unsubscribes tab displays the name of the contact they removed from the list by clicking on the unsubscribe link at the bottom of the email.

 Just be aware that a contact may have unsubscribed from a different Sending List on another campaign.
-But if they requested to be unsubscribed, iPoint will no longer send them a marketing campaign email.
+But if they request to be unsubscribed, iPoint will no longer send them a marketing campaign email.

 The unsubscribe detail includes: